zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 $$\sum_{i=0}^{dg-1}(B/2)B^i = (B/2)\cdot \frac{B^{dg}-1}{B-1} \geq (B/2)\cdot \frac{Q-1}{B-1} \geq \frac{Q-1}{2}.$$

-This means that we can effectively decompose with $dg$ digits any integer in the range $[0,Q/2)$.
+This means that we can effectively decompose with $dg$ digits any integer in the range $[0, Q/2)$.
 However, this will not always be the case for integers in the range $[Q/2, Q)$.

-In order to deal that issue, whenever the input integer $a \in \mathbb{Z}_Q$ is in the range $[Q/2, Q)$, we can signed decompose $Q-a \in (0, Q/2]$ and then negate modulo $Q$ all the components of the decomposition.
-Note that for an odd $Q$ all integers in $\mathbb{Z}_Q$ are guaranteed to be decomposable with this approach, and in practice we will work with $Q$ a prime of 27 bits.
+In order to deal with that issue, whenever the input integer $a \in \mathbb{Z}_Q$ is in the range $[Q/2, Q)$, we can sign-decompose $Q-a \in (0, Q/2]$ and then negate modulo $Q$ all the components of the decomposition.
+Note that for an odd $Q$ all integers in $\mathbb{Z}_Q$ are guaranteed to be decomposable with this approach and, in practice, we will work with $Q$ a prime of 27 bits.

 We will assume for now that we have a `SignedDigitDecomposeInner` function that receives an integer $in \in [0, Q/2)$ and returns its signed decomposition.
 Let's see how to use it to solve the general case for $in \in [0, Q)$ following the described approach.
-The main problem is that we cannot directly condition on whether $a$ is in the lower or upper half of the interval, since that can't be directly expressed as a R1CS constraint.
+The main problem is that we cannot branch our circuit depending on whether $a$ is in the lower or upper half of the interval since that can't be directly expressed as an R1CS constraint.
 We will need to rely on a compartor gadget `IsGtConstant` that returns $1$ whenever the input is greater than the given constant and $0$ otherwise.
 This gadget requires the input to be in binary form.

 Here is a Circom solution to the general case: